 -

 Understand Your Plants' Specific Needs: Different plants have different adaptations and requirements.
 Research the specific needs of the plants in your care, including their light, water, and nutrient requirements.
-For example, CAM plants require very little watering and thrive in bright, sunny locations.
+Here's one way to look at it: CAM plants require very little watering and thrive in bright, sunny locations.

 -